ramjac/bread-blog/content/recipes/foccacia-di-recco.md

 {{< ingredients >}}

-* Dropped cranberries
-* Doubled raisins
-* Used regular flour instead of whole wheat for the preferment
+* Used Cabot cheddar instead of mozzarella

 {{< instructions duration="1 hour" >}}